MalekWFC/customer_churn_powerbi/README.md

 The analysis revealed the following insights:

-- Databel's overall churn rate is approximately **26.86%**
-- The top churn reason is **competitor offerings** — better devices and better deals
-- Customers on **month-to-month contracts** churn at significantly higher rates than those on annual contracts
-- **Senior citizens (65+)** have a notably higher churn rate compared to younger age groups
-- Customers with an **international plan who are not on an international calling group** show very high churn
+- The dataset contains over **6,600+ customers**
+- Approximately **27% of customers have churned**
-- **Direct debit** payment method correlates with higher churn rates
+- Month-to-month contract customers show significantly higher churn rates
-- Customers making **frequent customer service calls** are more likely to churn
+- Customers with shorter tenure are most likely to churn
+- Top churn reasons include competitor offers, pricing dissatisfaction, and poor support experience
 ---

 ## Recommendations

 Based on the analysis, the following recommendations were identified:

+- Introduce loyalty programs targeting customers in their first year
-- Offer incentives to convert month-to-month customers to longer-term contracts
+- Offer competitive pricing or discounts to customers flagged as at-risk
-- Investigate and improve the international plan pricing and offerings to reduce churn in that segment
-- Design targeted retention campaigns for senior citizen customers
-- Reduce friction in customer service by addressing common pain points that drive repeated service calls
-- Benchmark against competitors on device offerings and pricing to reduce competitor-driven churn
-- Monitor customers on direct debit with high service usage as an early churn-risk signal
+- Improve customer support quality and response times
+- Promote annual or two-year contracts with incentives over month-to-month plans
+- Use churn risk dashboards to enable proactive outreach by customer success teams
 ---

 ## Limitations

-- Dataset is fictional and created for analytics practice purposes
+- Dataset is fictional and intended for analytics practice purposes
-- Churn reasons are self-reported and may not fully reflect true customer motivations
+- Some churn drivers (e.g., personal reasons) may not be captured in the data
-- Analysis is based on a static snapshot and does not account for changes over time
+- Analysis is based on historical records and does not account for real-time changes

 ---